 This is a comprehensive summary of the book Finite and Infinite Games: A Vision of Life as Play and Possibility by James P. Carse.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access.
+Supporting Members get access to a deluxe printable of the summary.

 In a world where winning by obtaining a prize is considered the final, most-desired destination, it’s hard to imagine that there is an alternative.
 In this book, however, James P. Carse argues that for a person to become a true Master Player, he should not play for the purpose of winning.
 He should play for the purpose of continuing to play.
 Finite and Infinite Games is a manuscript full of short, but extremely powerful timeless aphorisms that can completely revamp the way we look at life.
 A truly masterful work that questions everything we know and offers a Zen-like way of approaching our existence.